typebytes/angular-checklist/content/ngrx/reducers-are-pure-functions.md

 # Solution

-By writing our reducers as pure functions, we are 100% sure that the reducer is determinstic and can be used to manage our state.
+By writing our reducers as pure functions, we are 100% sure that the reducer is deterministic and can be used to manage our state.
 A pure function has the following properties:

-* it does not depend on side effects
+* it does not depend on external state
+* it does not produce any side-effects
 * it does not mutate any of its inputs
 * if you call it over and over again, with the same arguments, you always get back the same results